CtrlK

 Progressive Disclosure

-This is a monolithic wall of code with no references to external files.
-The four large templates should be split into separate reference files, with SKILL.md containing only the decision tables, parameter recommendations, and links.
-Everything is inline, making it hard to navigate.
+Everything is inlined in a single monolithic file with no references to external files.
+The four large code templates should be split into separate files, with the SKILL.md providing a concise overview, the decision tables, and links to detailed templates.

 1 / 3